Academics at SYA Spain

 - Preparation for the Proficiency Diploma in the Spanish Language (DELE) (H) - 1 credit

 - Spanish Literature: From Reading to Writing (H) - 1 Credit - FW

 - Spanish and Latin American Theater: Analysis and Performance (H) - 1 Credit

-- Media Literacy and Journalism in a Global Context (H) - 1 Credit
+- Spanish Civilization and Culture (H) - 1 Credit - FW

 - Advanced Algebra with Functions - 1 Credit

 - Precalculus - 1 Credit

 This course is intended for students who have had one full year of geometry and one full year of algebra.
 Successful completion of this course prepares students to enter a standard Precalculus course when they return to their home school.
 Concentration is on functions and their transformations; the standard parent functions are studied from the perspective of shifts, domain and range, as well as multiplication and division.
 Preliminary results from rational functions, inequalities, exponents and logarithms are explored.